Irene Goodman's Critiques for Charity

 Q: How long will each critique be?

 A: 1-3 pages, single-spaced.
-I can pack a lot of feedback into a page, let alone three.
+I can pack a lot of feedback into a page, let alone two or three.

 Q: What kinds of manuscripts are you looking for?